-Political cultures also give rise to variation in how climate science knowledge is interpreted, used, and challenged (Leiserowitz, 2006; Oreskes and Conway, 2010; Brulle et al., 2012; Dunlap and Jacques, 2013; Mahony, 2014, 2015; Brulle, 2019).
-A meta-analysis of 87 studies carried out between 1998 and 2016 (62 USA national, 16 non-USA national, 9 cross-national) found that political orientation and political party identification were the second-most important predictors of views on climate change after environmental values (the strongest predictor) (McCright et al. 2016).
+Political cultures also give rise to variation in how climate science knowledge is interpreted, used and challenged (Leiserowitz, 2006; Oreskes and Conway, 2010; Brulle et al., 2012; Dunlap and Jacques, 2013; Mahony, 2014, 2015; Brulle, 2019).
+A meta-analysis of 87 studies carried out between 1998 and 2016 (62 USA national, 16 non-USA national, 9 cross-national) found that political orientation and political party identification were the second most important predictors of views on climate change after environmental values (the strongest predictor) (McCright et al. 2016).
 Ruiz et al. (2020) systematically reviewed 34 studies of non-US nations or clusters of nations and 30 studies of the USA alone.
 They found that in the non-US studies, ‘changed weather’ and ‘socio-altruistic values’ were the most important drivers of public attitudes.
 For the USA case, by contrast, political affiliation and the influence of corporations were most important.
-Widely varying media treatment of climate issues also affects public responses (see Section 1.2.3.4).
+Widely varying media treatment of climate issues also affects public responses (Section 1.2.3.4).
 In summary, environmental and socio-altruistic values are the most significant influences on public opinion about climate change globally, while political views, political party affiliation, and corporate influence also had strong effects, especially in the USA (high confidence).

 Furthermore, climate change itself is not uniform.
-Some regions face steady, readily observable change, while others experience high variability that masks underlying trends (Section 1.4.1); most regions are subject to hazards, but some may also experience benefits, at least temporarily (see Chapters 11, 12, and Atlas).
+Some regions face steady, readily observable change, while others experience high variability that masks underlying trends (Section 1.4.1); most regions are subject to hazards, but some may also experience benefits, at least temporarily (Chapters 11, 12 and Atlas).
 This non-uniformity may lead to wide variation in public climate change awareness and risk perceptions at multiple scales (Howe et al., 2015; Lee et al., 2015).
 For example, short-term temperature trends, such as cold spells or warm days, have been shown to influence public concern (Hamilton and Stampone, 2013; Zaval et al., 2014; Bohr, 2017).